chasecassels/Grid-Stress-Prediction/README.md

 ## Preprocessing

-Using a database manager or via command line, execute following sql scripts in order to create necessary tables:
+Using a database manager or via command line, execute following sql scripts in order.
+The result will be 3 tables of hourly
+temperature, humiditity, and population data for Brooklyn (JFK), Manhattan (Central Park), and Queens (LaGuardia)

 ```
 combine-source-tables.sql
 nec-vals.sql
+pop-joins.sql
 ```